Police-Data-Accessibility-Project/scrapers/doc/design/record_fetcher_proposal.md

 A manifest needs to be able to represent the raw materials associated with a record.
 The minimal identifiers for the record itself are:
-* a unique ID
+* a UUIDv4
 * which region and record type the manifest represents (e.g., "USA/FL/Bay/Court")
 * some sort of case identifier
 * the timestamp of collection

 A bunch of record-identifying metadata is cool, but we also need to be able to represent the documents that compose the record.
 To that end, we'll require a list of document references.
 Each reference will contain:
+* a label for the document
 * a content type (we can just use [MIME types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types) here)
-* a digest of the content
+* a digest of the content, which may be used to later fetch the document from PDAP-owned storage
-* a URI for where that document's contents are durably stored in PDAP infrastructure
-  * this isn't necessary if we adopt storage infrastructure that allows us to reliably derive this from the digest
-* an optional comment expressing where this specific document came from
+* an optional comment, potentially expressing where this specific document came from

 In order for us to trust our collected record results, we need to be able to verify that we trust the software which performed the collection.
 This means being able to audit the code that created each manifest.
 To this end we also need